-Royal Norwegian Air Force Sergeant Christer Tjessem, Security Assistant at the Joint Warfare Centre (JWC), was named the Centre's Outstanding Military Member of the Year (MMOY) 2012.
+Royal Navy Chief Petty Officer Craig Pilley, Staff Assistant at Joint Warfare Centre’s Joint Training Division (JTD), was named the Centre's Military Member of the Year (MMOY) 2014.